MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-BuildProtobuf-VS17.md

 ### Manual build steps for a CNTK Protobuf library

 1. Launch a 64-bit Visual Studio 2017 development environment.
-The most convenient was is to execute the batch file `vcvarsall.bat` in the Visual Studio directory with the required parameters from a standard windows command shell:
+The most convenient way is to execute the batch file `vcvarsall.bat` in the Visual Studio directory with the required parameters from a standard windows command shell:
 ```
     "%VS2017INSTALLDIR%\VC\Auxiliary\Build\vcvarsall.bat" amd64 --vcvars_ver=14.11
 ```